 Fees & Scholarships

-Candidates may be considered for an Academic scholarship along with individual scholarships in Performing Arts, Sport and Art.
-These will be awarded on the basis of an interview, audition or assessment at the School, together with a supporting portfolio of achievement in the relevant subject.
-Candidates who figure very highly in all three areas but do not gain an individual award may be considered for an All Round Scholarship at the Headmaster’s discretion.
+Candidates may be considered for an Academic scholarship along with individual scholarships in Music, Performing Arts, Sport, Art and the Kingsley Top Universities Programme.
+Scholarships will be awarded on the basis of an interview, audition or assessment at the School, together with a supporting portfolio of achievement in the relevant subject.
+Candidates who figure very highly in all three areas but do not gain an individual award may be considered for an All-Round Scholarship at the Headteacher’s discretion.
 If an All Round Scholarship is offered it will be based on academic performance and performance in two other scholarship areas.

 Online aptitude tests are taken on the day (or can be taken at another time with prior arrangement).